uqlibrary/technology-training/OpenRefine/openrefine.md

 * `value.function(options)`
 * `function(value, options)`

 Either is valid, and which is used is completely down to personal preference.
-In these notes the first syntax is used.
+In these notes the first syntax is used, as it is easier to read when writing long commands.

 The most simple "transformation" is `value`, which will keep the data as it is.
-Press `OK` to execute it, and go back to the transformation screen.

-You can now see your history of transformations, and save your favourite ones by clicking on the star next to them.
-The `Help` tab is also a helpful reference.
+We need to add extra functions to the command to actually modify the original value.

 **Exercise 9** – Put titles into Title Case

-Use Facets and the GREL expression `value.toTitlecase()` to put the titles in Title Case:
+Use Facets and the GREL function `toTitlecase()` to put some titles in Title Case:

-1. Facet by Publisher
+1. Facet by `Publisher`
 1. Select “Akshantala Enterprises” and “Society of Pharmaceutical Technocrats” (To select multiple values in the facet, use the "include" link that appears to the right of the facet.)
 1. See that the Titles for these are all in uppercase
-1. Click the drop-down menu on the Title column
+1. Click the drop-down menu on the `Title column`
 1. Choose `Edit cells > Transform...`
 1. In the Expression box type `value.toTitlecase()`
 1. In the `Preview` tab, note that you can see what the effect of running this will be